Subscribe to Pro or Enterprise plans to unlock this feature.

-The statistic highlights Dollar General’s Sales Square Feet, reported on a quarterly basis from Q1 2016 onwards.
+This statistic highlights Dollar General’s Sales Square Feet, reported on a quarterly basis from Q1 2016 onwards.

 Dollar General Corporation, headquartered in Tennessee, is an American chain of variety stores, currently operates 15,000 stores in the United States as of July 2018.
 The company has been delivering value to shoppers for over 75 years.
 The company is owned by James Luther Turner and Cal Turner as a family-owned business called J.L.
 Turner and Sons in Scottsville, Kentucky, in the year 1939.
 Later, in 1955, the name changed to Dollar General Corporation, while in 1968, the company went public on the NYSE.
 In 1999 and 2018, the company is recognized by Fortune 500.